demml/opsml/docs/docs/cards/runcard.md

 # RunCard

-`RunCards` are use to store metrics and artifacts related to `DataCards` and `ModelCards`.
+`RunCards` are used to store metrics and artifacts related to `DataCards` and `ModelCards`.
 While a RunCard can be used as a object itself, it's best when used as part of a `Project` run.

 ### Creating A Run
 Runs are unique context-managed executions associated with a `Project` that record all created cards and their associated metrics, params, and artifacts to a single card called a `RunCard`.